A group of experts discuss the best ways to tell your family about your unemployment. Here are some of their insightful replies.

 Be honest and patient

-Russell Friedman, Executive Director of The Grief Recovery Institute Educational Foundation, blogger for Psychology Today and co-author of 3 books including When Children Grieve, suggests:
+Russell Friedman, former Executive Director of The Grief Recovery Institute Educational Foundation, blogger for Psychology Today and co-author of 3 books including When Children Grieve, suggested:

 React carefully